A reflection by Scott Wright, Pax Christi USA Ambassador of Peace

 Seeds of Gospel nonviolence, companions on the journey

-When I think of the many communities that have sustained and nurtured my journey to Gospel nonviolence, there are many.
-In addition to those previously mentioned, I am grateful for friends at Assisi Community and the Dorothy Day Catholic Worker in Washington DC.
-Both communities are deeply connected to Pax Christi, at the local, national and international level, and provide a bridge of friendship, as well as a witness to Gospel nonviolence that inspires those whose lives intersect with theirs.
+Many communities have sustained and nurtured my journey to Gospel nonviolence.
+In addition to those previously mentioned, I am grateful for friends at Assisi Community and the Dorothy Day Catholic Worker in Washington, D.C.
+Both communities are deeply connected to Pax Christi, at the local, national, and international level, and provide a bridge of friendship, as well as a witness to Gospel nonviolence that inspires those whose lives intersect with theirs.

 For one, my encounter with survivors, befriending them, hearing their stories, also put me in touch with my own trauma, much of it surely from the years of the war in El Salvador.
 I learned as well, something about human dignity, about the journey of survival, about communities of healing, and solidarity and hope.
 In our encounter with survivors and with the victims of war, we become something more: we become witnesses.
 Survivors and victims have a claim on our lives; they have called us to remember, to cry out with them “Never again!” and to live in such a way that both torture and war are abolished from the face of the earth.

 Like survivors, migrants also teach us about Gospel nonviolence.
 For one, they reveal in profound and very personal ways, the structures of violence that bring such suffering upon them and their families.
 It’s not only that their “right to migrate” has been violated; their “right not to migrate” is violated by decades of U.S. policies driving migration.
 But, equally important, I have learned something about human dignity and human resilience.
 I have seen their compassion for one another and have been inspired by their solidarity.
 I have heard the depth of their agony, for what they have suffered and for those who have not survived the journey, but also experienced their joy as they anticipate a tearful reunion with a loved one.